jangroth/aws-certification-notes/solutions-architect-professional.md

 <a name="15_7_2"></a>
 ### [↖](#15_7)[↑](#15_7_1)[↓](#15_7_3) Direct Connect Virtual Interfaces (VIF)
 * **Public VIF**: Connect to Public AWS Endpoints (S3 buckets, EC2 service, anything AWS...)
+	* Connect to all AWS public IP addresses globally.
+	* Create public virtual interfaces in any DX location to receive Amazon’s global IP routes.
+	* Access publicly routable Amazon services in any AWS Region
 * **Private VIF**: To connect to resources in your VPC (EC2 instances, ALB, etc..)
+	* Connect VPC resources (such as EC2 instances or load balancers) on your private IP address or endpoint.
+	* Connect a private virtual interface to a DX gateway.
+Then, associate the DX gateway with one or more virtual private gateways in any AWS Region
+	* Connect to multiple VPCs in any AWS Region, because a virtual private gateway is associated with a single VPC.
+	* VPC endpoints cannot be accessed through Private VIF (Use Public VIF)
 * **Transit VIF**: To connect to resources in a VPC using a Transit Gateway
-* VPC endpoints cannot be accessed through Private VIF (Use Public VIF)
+* Watch out:
+	* If you want to establish a VPN connection from your company network to a VPC over an AWS Direct Connect connection, you **must** use a **public** virtual interface for your DX connection.

 <a name="15_7_3"></a>
 ### [↖](#15_7)[↑](#15_7_2)[↓](#15_7_4) Connection Types